pycom/pycom-documentation/chapter/advance/downgrade.md

 You can also use the [CLI](./cli.md) version of the update tool to downgrade your device.
 Will need to get a .tar or .tar.gz archive of the firmware you wish to upload to the board.
-These can be aquired [here.]() Then run the following commands:
+Then run the following commands:

 ```
 $ pycom-fwtool-cli -v -p PORT flash -t /path/to/firmware/archive.tar.gz